 What is a QPRT and Why Would I Want One?

-I’ve heard of a QPRT as a good way to protect my home and pass it on to my children tax free.
+I’ve heard a QPRT as a good way to protect my home and pass it on to my children tax-free.
 What is it and should I have one?

 In any case, as I mentioned above, if you are in a position where you or your family might benefit from a QPRT, get thee to an estate planning attorney who works with so-called high net worth clients.
 She can do the tax calculations based on your actual situation.